 One advantage they had was the wide popularity they enjoyed.
 This recognition gave them an almost certain measurable success to their movies even if the plot was weak.
 Woodward would later mention that From The Terrace was one of the films she especially liked because of the way she appeared and portrayed her character.

-In 1961, the couple was cast opposite each other in Martin Ritt’s Paris Blues.
+In 1961, Woodward was cast opposite Newman in Martin Ritt’s Paris Blues.
 The movie was criticized for being underwhelming.

 But critics later acknowledged the effort that went into capturing the jazz culture and music composition in the movie, with TheNew York Times saying it was a must-watch for jazz lovers.